Find Your Voice.

-Families want many things for their children: strong academics, joyful Jewish life, close relationships, and room to discover what they love.
+Families want many things for their children: strong academics, a meaningful connection to Jewish life, close relationships, and room to discover what they love.
 Schechter was built to bring those things together in one place, so children can grow up known, challenged, connected, and grounded in who they are.

 12 months to Pre-Kindergarten